ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Look in the footer** — Most ICJIA sites will have an "Accessibility Report" link in the footer (similar to this portal)
 - **Reports are site-specific** — Each website will have its own report documenting that site's accessibility status
 - **Available reports** — These are some recent ICJIA accessibility reports.
-Additional reports may be added as sites are audited:
+Additional reports will be added as sites are audited and remediated:
   - <a href="https://accessibility.icjia.app/docs/accessibility/index.html" target="_blank" rel="noopener noreferrer">ICJIA Accessibility Portal (this site)</a>
   - <a href="https://r3.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">R3 site (r3.illinois.gov)</a>
   - <a href="https://i2i.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">i2i site (i2i.illinois.gov)</a>